In white Adirondacks, racism may be toughest hill to climb

 The Adirondack Park covers 6 million acres of thick woods, remote lakes and commanding peaks in northern New York.
 More than 100,000 people live here year round, many who work in prisons, health care or tourism.
 White people comprise 95% of the population in some parts of the Adirondacks.

-Since her arrival from the Bronx in December, Hylton-Patterson said, she has encountered only a few dozen other people of color.
+Since her arrival from the Bronx Borough of New York City in December, Hylton-Patterson said, she has encountered only a few dozen other people of color.

 That uniformity is also seen along the backwoods trails and waterways popular with hikers, skiers and paddlers.
 Advocates see the need for welcoming more diverse residents and visitors not only as a societal good, but as necessary to a tourism-dependent region that is losing population.